 Provisions and loan losses are projected over the planning horizon using a comprehensive, model-based approach.
-The model estimates losses based on projections of the probability of default, loss given default, exposure at default, industry classification, region and borrower ratings migration for loans receivable and lending commitments in the accrual portfolio.
+The model estimates losses based on projections of the probability of default, loss given default, exposure at default and rating migration, which is segmented by industry classification and region for loans receivable and lending commitments in the accrual portfolio.